1ma/secp256k1-nostr-php/README.md

     ```

 3. Build secp256k1 and the extension in one step.
 Then install the extension (`secp256k1_nostr.so`) in your local PHP.
-   The second command will likely require sudo privileges.
+   The 'install' command will likely require sudo privileges.
+Optionally, you can run the tests with `make check` before installing.

     ```shell
     $ make secp256k1 ext
+    $ make check
     $ sudo make install
     ```